-An archaeological records search was processed on March 1, 2022 utilizing data provided by the EIC.
-The records search results are discussed in Section 5.1 and provided in Appendix B. Land Patent records held by the Bureau of Land Management (BLM) and accessible through the BLM General Land Office (GLO) website were also reviewed for pertinent project information.
+An in-house archaeological records search compiled from data provided by the EIC at UCR was processed on January 13, 2022.
+Land Patent records held by the Bureau of Land Management (BLM) and accessible through the BLM General Land Office website were also reviewed for pertinent project information.
 In addition, the BFSA research library was also consulted for any relevant historical information.